tungulin/next-example-app/README.md

 ### Running frontend locally:

-1. To work with the database, you need to specify env

-2. Create .env file.
-Paste the required variables there -
+1. To work with the database, you need to specify env.
+Create .env file.
+Paste the required variables there:

 ```bash
 DB_HOST= "your host"